Gothong Southern

 Gothong Southern, formally Gothong Southern Shipping Lines Incorporated, is a shipping and cargo line based in Cebu City.
 The company was established by Bob Gothong in 2003 and is different from the original Carlos A. Gothong Lines, Inc. Gothong Southern provides containerized shipping in the Philippines, as well as specialized services for container and chassis repairs, integrated port services and shipping line activities.
-The company operates from out of seven major ports of call namely Manila, Cebu, Tacloban, Cagayan de Oro, Davao, General Santos and Ozamiz, with an additional 24 direct port links.

 Vessels

+Current fleet

-Gothong Southern Shipping currently has 10 Cargo Vessels:
+Gothong Southern Shipping currently has 12 Cargo Vessels: